-Table 6 shows that the Stacking-based model have significant improvement over the metrics for the independent dataset, BTP-TS in comparison to the best available machine learning models and the state-of-art model.
-Accuracy, sensitivity and MCC show significant improvements over the previous best study which have been proven to be the best-balanced metrics to be evaluated in the study of Stacking based model.
-The major improvements can be seen over most critical metrics, i.e., MaCC which has improvement of 7.8% and accuracy score having the improvement of 4% over BTP-TS dataset.
+From Table 6, it is evident that the stacking-based method outperforms other machine learning algorithms based on specificity (Spy), accuracy (Acy), balanced accuracy (Bacy), and Mathew’s correlation coefficient (MaCC).
+The stacking-based model achieves specificity(Spy), accuracy(Acy), balanced accuracy(Bacy), and Mathew’s correlation coefficient(MaCC) on the independent test dataset (BTP-TS) of 86%, 88.2%, 79.6%, and 76.6%, respectively.
+Moreover, the sensitivity of the Gradient-Boosting method is higher than the other methods.
+However, the sensitivity of the stacking-based methods is comparable with the top three methods Random Forest, Logistic Regression, and SVM.
+Fig 4 depicts the graph of comparison between stacking model and other machine learning models based on the accuracy scores on the independent Test datasets (BTP-TS).

+Fig 4: Comparison of accuracy scores on the independent test dataset.

 5.3 Conclusions

 Accurately identifying bitter peptides from peptide sequences is critical for the effective development of novel medicines.
 Using a computational model that can precisely predict and identify bitter peptides from the sequence.
 Furthermore, there is a growing need for a powerful algorithm that can assess the peptide sequences to precisely identify bitter peptides given the recent quickly rising peptide count brought on by the success of the Genome project.

-In this research, a novel stacking and Machine Learning-based models is proposed for the prediction of bitter peptides from the sequence.
-The work began by exploring feature extraction where K-mers extraction techniques followed by NLP techniques is utilized.
-The NLP (Natural language processing) techniques used in this paper is TFIDF.
-Next, the features are used as an input to train the Machine learning algorithms and proposed stacking based algorithm and testing is performed on the independent test dataset.
+In this research, novel stacking-based models are proposed for the prediction of bitter peptides from the sequence.
+The work began by exploring feature extraction where K-mers extraction techniques followed by NLP techniques are utilized.
+The NLP (Natural language processing) technique used in this paper is TFIDF.
+Next, the features are used as an input to train the Machine learning algorithms and proposed stacking-based algorithm, and testing is performed on the independent test dataset.
 Lastly, the performance of the stacking-based model is assessed using different performance measures via training and independent testing.
 Moreover, the stacking-based model is compared with the other machine learning algorithms.
-The results demonstrate that the proposed approach achieves an improvement for accuracy and MaCC metric to be 4% and 7.8% more compare with the previous existing method.
+The results demonstrate that the proposed approach achieves an improvement in accuracy and MaCC metric to be 4% and 7.8% more compare with the previously existing method.
 The advantage of the suggested method over the best current method suggests that this research has the potential to aid in the identification of significant bitter peptides and contribute to the creation of novel medications.

 References